ecki91/AnimalFindApplication/README.md

-This project is for Mobile Software Development course.
+This project is for Mobile Software Development course in 2016.